 Drones - As the use of drones becomes more common, countries throughout the world are gradually updating their laws and restrictions on usage.
 The specific regulations will vary from one country to another, so do check the UK Foreign and Commonwealth Office advice for the latest information.
-As with cameras, use your common sense if you do use a drone and avoid operation in sensitive areas or near any public or government buildings.
+As with cameras, use your common sense if you do use a drone and avoid operation in sensitive areas.
 If you plan to bring a drone on your trip with us please contact us first to ensure there will be a suitable place to store it while on your trip.
-We cannot be held responsible for any equipment which may be confiscated by the local authorities.